Hurricane and other emergency preparedness information

 954-344-1001.
 Staff at the Call Center are available to answer questions about City-related issues and not concerns such as canals, cable television or electricity.

-You can watch CityTV on Advanced Cable Communications on Channel 25 and AT&T U-Verse on Channel 99.
+You may also watch CityTV on AT&T U-Verse on Channel 99.

 CityTV will air the latest community updates, including curfew information, business openings and closings, debris removal and other emergency preparedness instructions.
 You can also stream CityTV online by using windows media player by clicking here.